luisCermeno/commerce/README.md

 # Project 2 "Commerce"
 Project2 for **Harvard's CS50**

-Design an eBay-like e-commerce auction site that will allow users to post auction listings, place bids on listings, comment on those listings, and add listings to a “watchlist.”
+Author: Luis Cermeno

+Design a front-end for an email client that makes API calls to send and receive emails.